Broadway, TV actors share stage with Marjory Stoneman Douglas students

 It looked like one, too.
 For many people in attendance, however, the performances were so much more than entertainment.

-“I was in the freshman building the time of the shooting, and I’ve been having a hard time getting out of the house,” a Marjory Stoneman Douglas shooting survivor said.
-“It means a lot.
-I feel comfort from them, and hearing their songs, and hearing their emotion in their songs.”
+"I was in the freshman building the time of the shooting, and I've been having a hard time getting out of the house," a Marjory Stoneman Douglas High School shooting survivor said.
+"It means a lot.
+I feel comfort from them and hearing the songs and hearing the emotions."

-For nearly three hours Monday night, Broadway and television entertainers shared the stage with star students from Stoneman Douglas High School.
+For nearly three hours, Broadway and television entertainers shared the stage with star students from Marjory Stoneman Douglas High School.

-For some Broadway actors, like Eitan Benson, who grew up in Coral Springs, the benefit concert was all about the children.
+For some Broadway actors, like Etai Benson, who grew up in Coral Springs, the benefit concert was all about the children.

 It was a chance for everyone involved to give back to a community that continues to heal.